Citation, DOI & article data

 The Ewing sarcoma family of tumors primarily occurs in white patients.
 In the United States, the incidence in Asians/Pacific Islanders is about one-half that in Caucasians, while the incidence among African Americans is one-ninth that in Caucasians 12.

 Presentation is non-specific with local pain being by far the most common symptom.
 Occasionally a soft tissue mass may be palpable.
 Pathological fractures also occur.
 Systemic symptoms including fever may be present.
 ESR and serum LDH levels are also elevated 14.

-Ewing sarcoma is a small round blue cell tumour with regular sized primitive appearing cells.
-It is closely related to the soft tissue tumours pPNET, Askin tumourand neuroepithelioma, which collectively are referred to as Ewing sarcoma family of tumours (ESFT) 1.
+Ewing sarcoma is a small round blue cell tumor with regular-sized primitive appearing cells.
+It is closely related to the soft tissue tumors pPNET, Askin tumor and neuroepithelioma, which collectively are referred to as Ewing sarcoma family of tumors (ESFT) 1.
 They share not only microscopic appearances but also demonstrate a non-random t(11;22)(q24;q12) chromosome rearrangement.

 - femur most common